A couple talking with a mortgage lender, potentially in a home buying process.

 Regardless of your current employment situation, it’s a good idea to meet with your lender early on to discuss what you’ll need and the steps you should take.

-Are you about to embark on the home-buying journey?
-Take action and start the mortgage application process with the Home Loan Experts at Rocket Mortgage®.
+Are you about to embark on your home buying journey?
+Take action and start the mortgage approval process with the Home Loan Experts at Rocket Mortgage®.

 Victoria Araj